 I make these little on-the-go rice balls all the time with leftover rice, and whatever fillings and seasonings are convenient and on hand.
 You can make them any shape you like, sometimes I'll use damp (lightly salted) hands, other times press them into a mold, for more precision shaping.
 I think the key is to avoid fussing, or trying to make them too perfect.
+I posted a photo of these super-onigiri to Instagram the other day - without the recipe.
 Mung Yoga Bowl Recipe.
 Recipe for Green Mung Dahl Soup - Daily Ayurveda.
 Quinoa and Mung Bean Burgers with Fruity Avocado Dip.
 Bear with me while I go through my self-diagnosed veggie burger addiction.

 Organic products, fresh fruits and vegetables, plant milks, special flours, nuts and seeds can easily crash any family budget.
 We can definitely vouch for that.
 For the last couple of years, our food expenses have doubtlessly been our highest cost each month.
 We have prioritized paying more for food and less for clothes and other stuff.
 But this doesn’t mean that we are just splurging away without looking at the price tag of that organic coconut oil.
 With this in mind, we have decided to start a new series on the blog called Healthy Eating on a Budget.
 Here are some general tips on how to eat healthy vegetarian whole foods on a budget: Choose dried.

 If you feel like sharing your own personal budget tips, we’d love to hear them!
 Sprout Salad Recipe.
 A truck just pulled up in front of my house and dropped off a palette of flattened boxes.

 A tower, really.
 As tall as I am, and then some.
 I've spent a good amount of time staring at it.
 Formidable.
 But let me back up a bit - I'm standing here because a couple months ago I decided it would be fun to pull together an online pop-up shop.
 Here's a glimpse of how the packaging is shaping up (and what my office looks like right now).
 And for any of you who might be interested in some of the details that emerge when setting up a store, here's a sample list of some of the things that have been on my to-do list lately: Settle on a name.

 At first I was hesitant due to the cost, but then I had a conversation on the phone with my mom about them and she asked if they would be helpful for what I want to do as a health and wellness coach.
 When I said yes, she said that I should go for it then.
 That mentality has stuck with me as I make decisions whether or not to do further trainings or partake in opportunities that come my way.
 My only regret about the classes I took was that they did not last longer as I really enjoyed them and know that I only got to skim the surface.
 The principle common thread that lies between both Ayurveda and TCM, quite different from the way most conventional medicine is practiced, is that they both focus on the person rather than disease.